 Turning off the main switch will de-energise the whole house.

-This is considered an unnecessary action to take for a PowerResponse event that EnergyAustralia does not encourage.
-It means that all electrical appliances and in some cases medical devices attached to the mains will cease to operate.
+This is considered unnecessary action to take for a PowerResponse event and EnergyAustralia do not encourage it as it means all electrical appliances, and in some cases medical devices, attached to the mains will cease to operate.

 EnergyAustralia may remove participants who engage in this activity from the PowerResponse program.

-Currently, this feature is not available, however this is something we are working on.
+No, this feature is currently unavailable; however, this is something we are working on.

 Rewards are in the form of bill credits applied to your electricity account.
 Please refer to your offer terms and conditions in your welcome email for details on how and when you will receive your bill credits.